Creating Headings on MS-Word

 Text document

-• From the heading bar on the menu, select more styles and click manage styles.
+• Select more styles from the heading bar on the menu and click manage styles.

 • From the fly-out menu, select Recommend.